bahrmichael/bahrmichael.github.io/_posts/2021-06-03-lambda-emfile.md

 My team is building a new application, and I used [CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#CloudWatchAlarms) to understand what latency promises we could make without triggering the alarms too often.
-I set these alarms to fire when 3/3 datapoints breach the alarm's threshold, and noticed an interesting pattern from multiple triggered alarms: A sharp increase in latency (hundreds of ms to multiple seconds), followed by a function timeout (30 seconds), again followed by a cold start.
+I set these alarms to fire when 3/3 datapoints breach the alarm's threshold, and noticed an **interesting pattern from multiple triggered alarms**: A sharp increase in latency (hundreds of ms to multiple seconds), followed by a function timeout (30 seconds), again followed by a cold start.

-Our application consists of a couple Lambda functions and other serverless infrastructure.
+Our application consists of a couple AWS Lambda functions and other serverless infrastructure, with a NodeJS 12 environment.
 One monolithic function backs an API Gateway endpoint.
 The Lambda function uses [aws-serverless-koa](https://www.npmjs.com/package/aws-serverless-koa) for routing requests to the right handler, and the AWS SDK for JavaScript to call other AWS services like DynamoDB.

-Out application is built with AWS Lambda, NodeJS 12 and TypeScript.

 ## Prerequisites
 This article assumes that you've already built a NodeJS application on AWS Lambda, and have some experience with the AWS CloudWatch service.